-The following table sets out, for each of the directors and officers of Supremex as of March 29, 2018, the name, municipality of residence, position(s) with Supremex and the principal occupation.
+The following table sets out, for each of the directors and officers of Supremex as of March 29, 2019, the name, municipality of residence, position(s) with Supremex and the principal occupation.
 The term of office for each of the directors will expire at the time of the next annual meeting of Shareholders.
-As of March 29, 2018, the directors and officers of Supremex beneficially owned, directly or indirectly or exercised control or direction over, Shares representing in the aggregate approximately 20.5% of the issued and outstanding Shares on a fully diluted basis.
+As of March 29, 2019, the Directors and Officers of Supremex beneficially owned, directly or indirectly or exercised control or direction over, Shares representing in the aggregate approximately 20.6% of the issued and outstanding Shares on a fully diluted basis.
 5,487,385 Shares are held by the Article 6 Marital Trust created under the First Amended and Restated Jerry Zucker Revocable Trust dated 4-2-07, an affiliate of The InterTech Group, Inc.

-Name and Municipality of Residence Position Principal Occupation Director since Robert B. Johnston (1) Isle of Palms, South Carolina United States Director, Chairman of the Board of Directors Executive Vice President and Chief Strategy Officer of The InterTech Group, Inc. May 8, 2014 Stewart Emerson Pickering, Ontario, Canada President and Chief Executive Officer, Director President and Chief Executive Officer of Supremex Inc. December 11, 2014 Mathieu Gauvin (2)(4)(5) Montreal, Quebec, Canada Director Senior Vice President, Private Equity - Québec of La Caisse de dépôt et placement du Québec (CDPQ) June 2, 2011 Georges Kobrynsky (2)(3)(5) Montreal, Quebec, Canada Director Corporate Director From March 31, 2006, to May 7, 2012, and since February 21, 2013 Dany Paradis (3)(4)(5) Montreal, Quebec, Canada Director Senior Vice President of Sales and Customer Care of Yellow Pages Limited February 21, 2013 Andrew I. (Drew) Sullivan (3) Hanwell, New-Brunswick, Canada Director Senior Vice President of RR Donnelley Brazil November 3, 2016 Warren J. White (2)(3)(4) Dollard-des-Ormeaux, Quebec, Canada Director Corporate Director and Independent Consultant December 11, 2014 Lyne Bégin Candiac, Quebec, Canada Interim Vice President, Finance and Corporate Secretary Interim Vice President, Finance and Corporate Secretary of Supremex Inc. N/A Suzie Gaudreault La Prairie, Quebec, Canada Vice President & General Manager, Eastern Region Vice President & General Manager, Eastern Region of Supremex Inc. N/A Edward Gauer Winnipeg, Manitoba, Canada General Manager, Western Region General Manager, Western Region of Supremex Inc. N/A
+Name and Municipality of Residence Position Principal Occupation Director since Robert B. Johnston (1) Isle of Palms, South Carolina United States Director, Chairman of the Board of Directors Executive Vice President and Chief Strategy Officer of The InterTech Group, Inc. May 8, 2014 Nicole Boivin (3)(4) Brantford (ON), Canada Director Independent Consultant and Corporate Director May 9, 2018 Stewart Emerson Pickering (ON),Canada President and Chief Executive Officer, Director President and Chief Executive Officer of Supremex Inc. December 11, 2014 Georges Kobrynsky (3)(5) Montreal (QC), Canada Director Corporate Director From March 31, 2006, to May 7, 2012, and since Feb.
+21, 2013 Dany Paradis (3)(5) Montreal (QC), Canada Director Senior Vice President of Sales and Customer Care of Yellow Pages Limited February 21, 2013 Steven P. Richardson (2)(5) Unionville (ON), Canada Director Corporate Director May 9, 2018 Andrew I. (Drew) Sullivan (2)(4) Hanwell (N-B), Canada Director Senior Vice President of RR Donnelley Brazil November 3, 2016 Warren J. White (2)(4) Dollard-des-Ormeaux (QC), Canada Director Corporate Director December 11, 2014 Suzie Gaudreault La Prairie (QC), Canada Vice President & General Manager, Eastern Region Vice President & General Manager, Eastern Region of Supremex Inc. N/A Edward Gauer Winnipeg (MB), Canada Vice President & General Manager, Western Region Vice President & General Manager, Western Region of Supremex Inc. N/A Guy Prenevost Westmount (QC), Canada Chief Financial Officer Chief Financial Officer and Corporate Secretary of Supremex Inc. N/A

-^{5,487,385} Shares are held by the Article 6 Marital Trust created under the First Amended and Restated Jerry Zucker Revocable Trust dated 4-2-07, an affiliate of The Intertech Group, Inc.
+^{(1) 5,487,385} Shares are held by the Article 6 Marital Trust created under the First Amended and Restated Jerry Zucker Revocable Trust dated 4-2-07, an affiliate of The Intertech Group, Inc.